JFitzy1321/rust/README.md

 # Learning Rust Repository

-This repo is a collection of the various rust tutorials and learning projects I've worked on / through.

-Do what you will at your own risk, this repo is not "maintained," just a place to keep my junk
+A remote repo for me to store junk Rust code from Tutorials, or anything not worthy
+enough to create a separate repo.

+This is not a crate, nor a usable library.

+Clone at your own risk!